Bolívar (state)

 Bolívar (Estado Bolívar, [esˈtaðo βoˈliβaɾ]) is one of the 23 states of Venezuela.
-The state capital city is Ciudad Bolívar, but the largest city is Ciudad Guayana.
+The state capital city is Ciudad Bolívar and the largest city is Ciudad Guayana.
 Bolívar State covers a total surface area of 242,801 km2 and as of the 2011 census, had a population of 1,410,964.
 The state contains Angel Falls.

 History

 Spanish Colonization

 During the time of the Spanish Empire, it was part of the province of Nueva Andalucía and later it was annexed to the province of Guayana from 1777 when King Charles III created the Captaincy General of Venezuela.

 The capital of the state, Ciudad Bolivar was founded on December 21, 1595 by Antonio de Berrío, who had come from Nueva Granada (present-day Colombia) with the mission of populating Guyana.
 The town, originally called Santo Tomás de Guayana, was a fortified port that had to move three times, since it was the target of constant assaults by Caribbean Indians and European corsairs, among whom Sir Walter Raleigh stood out in 1617.

 In 1764 it found a definitive site on the banks of the Orinoco, in its narrowest sector, for which it took the name of Santo Tomás de la Nueva Guayana de la Angostura del Orinoco, known simply as Angostura, a name that has persisted for over 80 years and is still remembered today.

 In 1800, Baron Alexander von Humboldt and Aimé Bonpland visited Angostura and from there they went through El Pao to Barcelona and then to Cumaná, thus ending the tour of Venezuela.